ub3rsick/ub3rsick.github.io/_posts/2019-10-24-jb-detec-bypass.md

 ![tbz-arm](/assets/ios-jb-detect-bypass/14-tbz-arm.png)

-In our case the instruction is `tbz w8, 0x0, loc_1000064ec`; this will check if the w8 register is zero and if zero the control will passed to the label `loc_1000064ec` from where the code which shows alert for showing device not jailbroken starts.
+In our case the instruction is `tbz w8, 0x0, loc_1000064ec`.
+This will check if the w8 register is zero and if zero the control will passed to the label `loc_1000064ec` from where the code which shows alert for showing device not jailbroken starts.

 ![stock_device_alert](/assets/ios-jb-detect-bypass/15-alert-stock.png)